knoup/xviii/README.md

 *When a player's GENERAL dies, inflict 2 DMG to all friendly units.
 General may heal a unit for 2 health, once per turn.

+*The following units are members of the "CAV family" and will, unless when stated otherwise, behave the same as CAV:

+	GEN

 --------------------Unit Types & Stats--------------------